 So it only made sense to throw together a quick and easy Summer Fruit Salad to go with dinner the other night.
 And the night after that, and the night after that….

 I remember many summer potlucks at family reunions when I was growing up where there were always tables filled with tons of amazing dishes.
 But it was always the salads that drew me in.
-Cold pasta salads, fresh green salads with crunchy toppings, fluffy whipped cream & cottage cheese Jell-O salads (still a favorite), and always a fresh fruit salad, loaded with all my favorite summer fruits!
+Cold pasta salads (like BLT Pasta Salad and Hawaiian macaroni salad!), potato salad, fresh green salads with crunchy toppings, fluffy cottage cheese Jell-O salads, and always a fresh fruit salad, loaded with all my favorite summer fruits!

 This recipe is super simple (to the point of it hardly being a “recipe” at all) and adaptable to whatever fruit you have on hand and it takes me right back to my childhood and those family reunion potlucks.
 I used cherries, peaches, blueberries, raspberries, strawberries, bananas and grapes in my summer fruit salad, but mango, kiwi, oranges, blackberries, apples, etc. would all be delicious as well!
 I tend to feel like a true fruit salad needs at least 4-7 varieties of fruit.